minaskar/hankl/paper.md

 challenges.
 Most importantly, the Bessel function kernel is a highly oscillatory function and any naive implementation of the quadrature numerical integration methods could lead to grossly inaccurate results.
-To successfully overcome this issue @talman:1978, and later @hamilton:2000, introduced the FFTLog algorithm, which can be thought of as the Fast Fourier Transform of a logarithmically spaced periodic sequence.
+To successfully overcome this issue, @talman:1978, and later @hamilton:2000, introduced the FFTLog algorithm, which can be thought of as the Fast Fourier Transform of a logarithmically spaced periodic sequence.